larissaferreira07/larissaferreira07/README.md

 **Technician in Systems Analysis and Development** by Colégio Pedro II.
 Currently studying **Computer Science**.

-**Intern** at UFRJ.

-Currentely, I have been working as a web development intern for 1 yea.

 I am familiar with various technologies, among them:

 - SQL, specifically Mysql and Postgresql